Nick Szabo¶

 Blockchain Architecture¶

 Bit Gold incorporated several features that became central to blockchain technology.
 Solutions to the cryptographic puzzles would be timestamped and added to a distributed chain of ownership, creating a permanent, verifiable record of creation and transfer.
-This chained ledger structure prevented the double-spending problem by making it impossible to spend the same unit of Bit Gold twice.
+This chained ledger structure prevented the double-spending problem by making it impossible to spend the same unit of Bit Gold twice without redoing all subsequent computational work.

 The proposal included Byzantine Fault Tolerance mechanisms to ensure system integrity even if some participants acted maliciously or unreliably.
 A digital ownership registry would securely track the ownership of each unit of currency, with ownership transfers recorded and verified by the network.
-This decentralized architecture eliminated the need for a central authority to maintain records or validate transactions.
+Each participant maintained a copy of the ledger to prevent fraud and ensure transparency.
+This decentralized architecture eliminated the need for a central authority to maintain records or validate transactions -- a crucial advance over earlier digital currency systems like DigiCash and e-gold that had proved vulnerable to business failure and regulatory shutdown.

 Smart Contracts¶